Buildstarted/buildstarted.com/_posts/2010-09-28-mvc-3-razor-view-engine-without-a-controller.md

 }
 </code></pre>

-<h2>Render Class</h2>
+##Render Class

-<p>This class takes your template as a constructor parameter and adds it to a static Dictionary that is then read by the VirtualPathProvider above.
+This class takes your template as a constructor parameter and adds it to a static Dictionary that is then read by the VirtualPathProvider above.
 You then call Render and you can optionally pass in a model.
-This will add the fully qualified model type to the @inherits and prepend that to the file contents.</p>
+This will add the fully qualified model type to the @inherits and prepend that to the file contents.

 <pre><code>public class RazorViewEngineRender {
     internal static Dictionary&lt;string, string&gt; strings { get; set; }